dglass710/pwned/ReadMe.md

 ### Automatic Update Process

-The project includes three scripts to automate the process of updating the database and Docker image:
+The project includes a unified `Update` script to automate the process of updating the database and Docker image:

 1. **Update (User interaction required)**:
    - **Purpose**: Prompts the user to decide whether to download the latest password data and rebuild the database based on the timestamp of the existing database file.